-Privatisation under and of Public International Law (Lauterpacht Lectures 2017)
+Sie befinden sich hier: Forschung Forschung nach Rechtsgebieten Völkerrecht Privatisation under and of Public International Law

-The public and the private spheres, the powers of the state and the corporation, sovereignty and property, are mutually constitutive and are both constituted by (international) law.
-The variants of capitalism, the rise and fall of state-like companies and commercialised states, the waves of deregulation, reregulation, privatisation and nationalisation are continuously blurring and shifting the various public/private boundaries.
+The result of these two interlinked trends seems to be that the public and the private spheres, the powers of the state and the corporation, sovereignty and property, remain mutually constitutive and constituted by (international) law.
+Additionally, the variations of capitalism, the rise and fall of state-like companies and commercialised states, the waves of deregulation, reregulation, privatisation and nationalisation continue to blur and shift the various public/private boundaries.

 The book project builds on the Lauterpacht memorial lectures which Anne Peters held in 2017.

 Anne Peters/Sabine Gless/Chris Thomale/Marc-Philippe Weller, “Business and Human Rights: Making the Legally Binding Instrument Work in Public, Private and Criminal Law“, MPIL Research Paper Series No 2020-06, 26 March 2020.